freedomlesiagho/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to create a file that lists all files and directories of the current directory separated by commas, end with slash, starting with dot
+Script to create a magic file that can be use with the command file